 Apart from the popular apps like iMessage or Music, there could be an issue with numerous other apps on your device as well.
-We recommend following these solutions to fix these unwanted app issues after an iOS 12 update.
+We recommend following the solutions below to fix unwanted app issues after iOS 12 update.

 - Check compatibility list: Go to the App info and check the compatibility list to know whether the app has any issue with iOS 12.

-- Update the app: Go to App Store and update the app that seems to malfunction.
+- Update the app: Go to App Store on iOS 12 and update the app that seems to malfunction.

 - Re-install the app: Uninstall the app, go to App Store, and install it once again.

-- Switch off the app: Launch to the App Switcher and close the app by swiping it up.
+- Switch off the app: Launch the App Switcher on the iOS 12 device and close the app by swiping it up.

-- Turn off iCloud sync: If the app is linked to iCloud, then you can go to the iCloud settings and turn off the sync option for the app.
+- Turn off iCloud sync: If the app is linked to iCloud, then you can go to the iCloud settings on iOS 12 and turn off the sync option for the app.
 After that, you can check if the app works and turn on the sync again.

 3.9 iOS 12 Siri Not Available